djross22/NIST-LMSF/README.md

 Hamilton()
 	Runs a Hamilton method (on the local computer with Hamilton Venus installed).
 	Also saves the Metadata Dictionary (metaDictionary) to a parameters file that can be read by a Hamilton Venus program (C:\Program Files (x86)\HAMILTON\LMSF_FrontEnd\parameters.csv).
-	The method file parameter shuold point to the .hsl file associated with the Hamitlon Venus method.
+	The method file parameter should point to the .hsl file associated with the Hamilton Venus method.

 	Syntax:
 		Hamilton(<method file path>)